-Anpan: The Meaning of Sesame Seeds on Top of the Bun
+Anpan: Meaning of Sesame Seeds on Top of the Bun

-Anpan is one of the most loved sweet bread snacks in Japan and can be found in many convenience stores around the country.
+Anpan is one of Japan’s most loved sweet bread treats, found in many convenience stores around the country.

-Even if you haven’t seen the actual Anpan bun yet, it is easy to tell it apart from counterparts, because, as I mentioned above, the Japanese sweet bun is usually topped with whole sesame seeds gathered together at the center.
+Even if you haven’t seen actual Anpan yet, it is easy to tell it apart from its counterparts because, as I mentioned above, it usually has a topping of whole sesame seeds gathered together at the center.

 In addition to whole sesame seeds, poppy seeds and pickled cherry blossoms called Sakura-Zuke (桜漬け) can also be the topping of the Anpan bun.